Twofigo/GridBasedGameEngine/README.md

 # GridBasedGameEngine
-A small grid game framework made for an OOP class.
+I and a classmate Otto Zell built a small grid game framework for a object-oriented programming course.
+The course focused heavily on design patterns.

 Using the "engine", we made a quick Sokoban, along with a little dungeon crawler with inventory and some unreasonably persistent enemies that follow you to the ends of the earth using Dijkstra.